If you're active on social media, chances are videos have become an integral part of your experience.

 In only six seconds, the video ad shows two children about to perform in a school play.
 A little boy approaches a girl dressed in a gown made entirely of Kleenex tissues and reaches out for one to wipe his nose.

 Why it works: Slightly humorous and innocent, the ad captures the brand persona of Kleenex - a product that is always within reach and attainable.
-The helpful caption tagline of “The show must go on” provides context to the school play scene.
+The helpful caption tagline “The show must go on” provides context to the school play scene.